fathonihirzin/todo-app-service/README.md

 #####################################################

-Check database_ddl.sql for query to creating the table i use on this service.
+Check database_ddl.sql for query to creating the table for this service.